✓ License Required

 InsuranceRequired — general liability + workers' comp

-Electricians in Washington earn less than the national average.
+Electricians in Washington earn a median salary of $75,180, which is less than the national average.
 Data from BLS OEWS May 2024.
+Once licensed, electricians in Washington handle projects with real cost variation by region — see Seattle electrical pricing.

 25th Percentile